 9. Super-Duper Chef’s Salad

-What you need: Lettuce, grape tomatoes, cucumber, cheese, and slivers of boiled ham and roasted turkey
+What You'll Need: Lettuce, grape tomatoes, cucumber, cheese, and slivers of boiled ham and roasted turkey

-How to make it: Combine the above ingredients in a small plastic covered container.
+What to Do: Combine the above ingredients in a small plastic covered container.

 Tip: Boost the crunch of this lunchtime favorite with whole-wheat croutons, and add flavor with Russian dressing—but pack both separately so the croutons don’t get soggy.